scholarslab/forgetful_bard/quotes.md

-"Now is the laundry room of our discontent made glorious clothes by this Gain of detergent" "The quality of ____ is not ____"
+"Now is the l of our discontent made glorious  by this " "The quality of ____ is not ____"
 "Something ___ this way comes."
 "____ die many times before their deaths; the ____ never taste of death but once."